POV‑Ray img2mesh

 Left to right: source image, rendered result (default map), rendered result (map changed from 0.25, <0.25, 0> 0.75, <0.75, 0> to 0.75, <0.25, 0> 0.75, <0.25, 0>, i.e. the area between 1/4 and 3/4 of range was inverted (negative)).

-For Windows users, compiled Windows 64-bit exe file is available for download in Release section of GitHub.
-For other platforms, use Python sources - program is rather self-contained, you will find the only non-standard import (PyPNG) enclosed to download.
+For Windows users, compiled Windows 64‑bit exe file is available for download in Release section of GitHub.
+For other platforms, use Python sources - program is rather self-contained, all non-standard modules enclosed to download; in case downloaded program does not work right out of the box, you will be provided with replacement copy at no extra charge.

 Step forward to img2mesh at GitHub for downloads.